openalea-incubator/adel/doc/user/manual.rst

 Construction of the input tables
 =================================
-In this section, we describe the data used in the construction of the input tables:
+In this section, we describe the data used in the construction of the input tables of Adel:

 * :ref:`dynT_user_FULL <dynT_user_FULL>`: the dynamic of the Haun stage of **at least** the most frequent non-regressive axes.